 A total of £45 million is being invested in leisure facilities in east Belfast.
 In addition to the project at Templemore Baths, we are investing £8 million on the redevelopment of Avoniel Leisure Centre, where the focus will be on outdoor leisure provision and indoor flexible space, and work is complete on the new £20 million Lisnasharragh Leisure Centre, where the focus is on aquatics.

-Work on Templemore Baths is due to commence in August 2020.
+Work on Templemore Baths is underway and is due to be completed by autumn 2022.

 Unique selling point